Feasting With a Silver Spoon - Cover

 I turned in a paper for English and got a good grade back on a science quiz.
 The final exam for trig looked like it would be easy for anyone who had memorized the formulas and paid attention.
 If you hadn’t memorized the formulas, you were pretty much screwed.
 I’d memorized them as we went.
 The end of the school year looked like it was going to be pretty easy.

-Kim was already at our table as was Spot, Mel, and Claire.
+Kim was already at our table as were Spot, Mel, and Claire.
 They were all quiet.
 I grabbed a seat and ate lunch quickly.
 Kim apparently wasn’t hungry.
 Everyone else trickled in and Lori grabbed the last seat.

 “I don’t want to cheerlead next year,” Kim started and it was really quiet.
 No one expected that.
-“Not if we’re going to compete and be satisfied with eighth out of nine.
+“Not if we’re going to compete and be satisfied with seventh out of eight.
 Five girls are graduating and I figure most if not all of us will move up to varsity.
 So, I want to know if I’m going to be cheerleading next year.
 I already talked to Lori about what Ben Lippen squad did to win.
 Tell them, Lori.”

 Lori looked up and down the table to see if everyone was paying attention.
 We all were.
 “They were faster than anyone else, their routines were really tight, and they didn’t have any slack between routines.
 There was no fluff or filler.
 Let’s see.
 They did two full ups to liberty at the same time and the synch was awesome.
 They did three full up immediate stretches, one after the other, then roll calls into pancakes, four single base extensions into full twist downs at the same time.
 They had two fliers that were never on the ground for more than a few seconds and half their lifts started with a tumble into position.
 All their stretches were solid.
 No wobble at all.
 When they were done, they were wiped out.
 It looked exhausting.
 The judges loved it and I don’t think they won by a little.
 I think they won by a lot,” Lori said.
 It didn’t take her long to lay it all out.